GaurangTandon/ProKeys/README.md

 5. Share the word about ProKeys with people!
 6. Monetary donations are gratefully accepted at email 1gaurangtandon@gmail.com using [PayPal](https://www.paypal.com/myaccount/transfer/buy)

+## Development

+To setup this repo, clone it, `cd` into it, and then run `npm run build`.
+This will create a unminified development build in `./dist` which you can then load into Chrome.
+This step is required because Chrome does not yet natively support `import`/`export` syntax for Chrome extensions.

+We use both global variables and `import`/`export` ones.
+The `import`/`export` ones are either functions or unmodified constants.
+Only those variables are declared under `window` or `pk` which need to be modified in different scripts.

 **Contact us** - prokeys.feedback@gmail.com - to discuss anything related to the above if you want to.

 ## [Known Issues](https://docs.google.com/document/d/1_MHKm1jtpJCWgksfbUdufExRFlF81S-IuTz1Czu7gOI/edit?usp=sharing)